icebreakerone/ib1-technical-docs/docs/metadata.md

 These requirements are published by the Scheme Registry as machine readable Scheme Catalog Requirements Documents, and metadata files link to them to show their conformance.

 Most Datasets and Data Services are Scheme-conforming.
-A Data Provider may publish data which is not Scheme-conforming to use the Trust Framework auth
+A Data Provider may publish data which is not Scheme-conforming to use the Trust Framework access control to share ad-hoc data amongst Trust Framework participants, and the Catalog to include Open Data in a public index.

 ## Metadata File Structure